Edward S. Rogers III: Recognition

 Edward Rogers was named the Canadian Chamber of Commerce's 2025 Business Leader of the Year.
 The award recognizes his "vision, strategic leadership, and resilience" in ensuring Canada remains a top destination for business, according to the Canadian Chamber of Commerce.

+On June 20, 2025, Rogers was awarded with the King Charles III Coronation Medal in recognition of his philanthropic and community contributions to Canada.

 Rogers served on the Economic Council of Canada from 2010 to 2013, providing insight into the federal budget and the state of the economy.

 He received the Queen Elizabeth II Diamond Jubilee Medal, in 2012, in recognition of contributions made to Canada.